 - Seniors (60+) free

 - Scenery – 4

 - Difficulty – 2

 - Overall – 4.5

-North Bay Park covers 139 acres and is located on the northwest end of Ford Lake where the Huron River enters the lake.
-The main parking lot is gated and staffed during the park season (not sure of the dates).
-The secondary parking lot, off of Grove St, is not gated or maintained, but offers a more accessible entrance to the park.
+The park covers 139 acres and is located on the northwest end of Ford Lake where the Huron River enters the lake.
+The main parking is off of S. Huron Stree, just south of i-94.
+The lot is gated and staffed during the park season (May-September) and there may be fees as noted above.
+There is a secondary parking lot, off of Grove St, which is not gated or maintained but offers a more accessible (less steep) entrance to the park.

-The trail system begins at the east end of the main parking lot.
+The trail we took begins at the east end of the main parking lot.
 There is a paved walkway that goes steeply down towards Ford Lake.
 Several switchbacks in the path make the climb easier to take.
-The total decent from the parking lot to the lake is about 90′.
+The total descent from the parking lot to the lake is about 90′.
 Take your time, it’s well worth it.

-Heading down the walkway, make sure to keep an eye out to the trees over the shoreline, this is where you will find the Green Herons and Wood Ducks hanging out looking for their lunch.
+Heading down the boardwalk, make sure to keep an eye on the trees on the shoreline.
+This is where you will find the Green Herons and Wood Ducks hanging out looking for their lunch.
 You can also spot a fair number of turtles stacked up on the logs, sunning themselves.

 On the lagoon side, lily pads and lotuses fill the water.
 In summer, these both begin to bloom adding additional flair to the water of the lagoon.